QTRCodes/qtr-code-specification/README.md

   - Implement error codes similar to email specifications (e.g., SMTP error codes).

-## 8. Backward Compatibility
+## 9. Backward Compatibility

 - **Compatibility:**
   - QTR Codes are designed to be backward compatible with standard QR code readers.

 - **Non-QTR Aware (Standard QR Reader) Applications:**
-  - Applications that do not recognise `qtr` parameters will ignore them and process the data normally.
+  - Applications that do not recognise `x-qtr` parameters will ignore them and process the data normally.

-## 9. Security Considerations
+## 10. Security Considerations

 - **Private Key Security:**
   - Private keys must be securely generated, stored, and managed.